febeling/webpack-rails-buildpack/README.md

 a `yarn.lock` file, while those that use npm have a `package-lock.json` (or none if using an older version of `npm`).

-This buildpack will set the `YARN` environment variable accoringly, which will make that the effective package manager for Javascript.
+This buildpack will set the `YARN` environment variable accordingly, which will make that the effective package manager for Javascript.

 ## Contributing